Posterior analysis of $n$ in the binomial $(n,p)$ problem with both parameters unknown -- with applications to quantitative nanoscopy: Introduction

-Presumably, the binomial distribution $\Bin(n, p)$ is the most fundamental and simple model for the repetition of independent success/failure events.
-When both parameters $p$ and $n$ are unknown, which is the topic of this paper, it serves as a basic model for many applications.
-For example, $n$ corresponds to the population size of a certain species \citep{Otis, Royle2004, Raftery}, the number of defective appliances \citep{DG} or the number of faults in software reliability \citep{Basu}.
-In Section \ref{S:DataExample} we elaborate on a novel application where $n$ is the number of unknown fluorescent markers in quantitative super-resolution microscopy \citep{Hell, AEM2015}.
+The binomial distribution with parameters $n$ and $p$ is the most fundamental model for the repetition of independent success/failure events.
+Motivated by several important applications, we focus on the situation where both $p$ and $n$ are unknown.
+For example, $n$ might corresponds to the population size of a certain species \citep{Otis, Royle2004, Raftery}, the number of defective appliances \citep{DG}, or the number of faults in software reliability \citep{Basu}.
+In Section~\ref{S:DataExample} we elaborate on a novel application where $n$ is the number of unknown fluorescent markers in quantitative super-resolution microscopy \citep{Betzig, Hell, AEM2015}.

-Accordingly, joint estimation of the population size $n$ and the success probability $p$ of a binomial distribution from $k$ independent observations has a long history dating back to \citet{Fisher}.
-In contrast to the problem of estimating $p$ or $n$ when one of the parameters is known \citep{Lehmann}, this is a much more difficult issue.
-Fisher suggested the use of the sample maximum (which is a consistent estimator for $n$ as $k\to\infty$) and argued that the estimator is always "good", as long as the sample size is large enough.
-In fact, if $X_1,\dots, X_k\overset{i.i.d.}{\sim}\Bin(n,p) $ for fixed $n$ and $p$, the sample maximum converges exponentially fast to $n$ as $k\rightarrow \infty$ since
+The joint estimation of the population size $n$ and the success probability $p$ of a binomial distribution from $k$ independent observations has a long history dating back at least to \citet{Fisher}.
+In comparison to the estimation of one of the parameters when the other is known \citep{Lehmann}, this problem turns out to be much harder.
+Fisher, who regarded the assumption of an unknown integer $n$ as ``entirely academic'', suggested the use of the sample maximum, arguing that this estimator is necessarily good if the sample size is sufficiently large.
+Indeed, if $X_1,\dots, X_k$ are i.i.d.\ $\Bin(n,p)$ distributed random variables for fixed $n\in\mathbb{N}$ and $p\in (0, 1)$, the sample maximum $M_k := \max_{i=1,\ldots, k}X_i$ converges exponentially fast to $n$ as $k\rightarrow \infty,$ since

-While true asymptotically, the maximum very strongly underestimates the true $n$ even for relatively large sample size $k$ if the probability of success is small.
-This is explicitly quantified in \cite{Gupta}: if $p=0.1$ and $n=10$, then the sample size $k$ needs to be larger than $3635$ to ensure that $\mathbb{P}(\max_{i=1, \ldots, k} X_i\geq n/2)\geq1/2$.
-If $p=0.1$ and $n=20$, one would need a sample size of more than $k=900{,}000$ to guarantee the same probability statement as above.
+In practice, however, the regime with small $p$ (``rare events'') is often the relevant one (see the references below and Section~\ref{S:DataExample}).
+In this setting, the sample maximum strongly underestimates the true $n$ even for large sample sizes $k.$ This is explicitly quantified in \cite{Gupta}: if $p=0.1$ and $n=10$, then the sample size $k$ needs to be larger than $3635$ to ensure $\mathbb{P}(M_k \ge n/2) \ge 1/2$.
+If $p=0.1$ and $n=20$, one would even need a sample size of more than $k=900\,000$ for the same probability.

-This fallacy of the sample maximum can be explicitly seen in a refined asymptotic analysis for $n$ and $p$ as well.
-By Bernoulli inequality and since $1-x \leq e^{-x},$ it follows from (\ref{max_exp_fast}) that